SnakeyHips/d3movies/README.md

-# d3movies
+# Movie Genres By The Decades

-Data Visualisation of movie genres across the decades using d3.
+Data visualisation of movie genres across the decades using JavaScript and JavaScript "d3" library.

 To view the visualisation, go here: http://htmlpreview.github.io/?https://github.com/SnakeyHips/d3movies/blob/master/index.html